-When helping candidates prepare for interviews, Ken always reminds them to remain level-headed.
-“Don’t get too intimidated if you’re being interviewed by a senior partner in a law firm — just remember that they were once in your shoes,” he says.
+When helping candidates prepare for interviews, Sahar always reminds them to remain level-headed.
+“Don’t get too intimidated if you’re being interviewed by a senior partner in a law firm — just remember that they were once in your shoes,” she says.

 “The success or failure of the interview will largely depend on the rapport you build with the interviewer, so don’t be too mechanical and don’t let the interviewer feel like they are pulling information out of you.
 Be open and conversational.”

-For more advice on how to prepare for your next legal interview, please contact Ken Okumura at firstname.lastname@example.org or for a confidential disucssion call (0) +44 20 7509 8741.
+For more advice on how to prepare for your next legal interview, contact our dedicated legal team for a confidential discussion.

 Five tips to become a Partner by 35

 Despite being more afflicted by economic and political uncertainty over the last decade, partnership at a law firm is still very much an attainable goal for millennial legal professionals wanting to forge a long and illustrious career in the sector.
 Are you a hard-working aspirational lawyer lookingRead More

 Legal In-House Roles: 6 Questions To Ask At Interview

 In this article, we speak to Bryn Thomas (solicitor and independent legal consultant with many years’ experience as an in-house lawyer) on the importance of the questions you at interview with 6 examples to maximise your impact on potential employers.
 "Candidates’ questions will indicate to the inteRead More

 Legal In-House Roles: Interview Questions and How to Tackle Them